oppia/oppia-android/wiki/Installing-Oppia-Android.md

      <img width="1029" alt="Image" src="https://github.com/user-attachments/assets/efcc4e6e-b6ba-44fc-9c96-aa381de83911" />

-   - In the "SDK Platforms" tab (which is the default), select `API Level 30` and also `API Level 34`.
+   - In the "SDK Platforms" tab (which is the default), select `API Level 35`.
-   - Also, navigate to the "SDK Tools" tab, click the "Show Package Details" checkbox at the bottom right, then click on "Android SDK Build-Tools 34-rc1" and select 32.0.0 (this is needed for Bazel support).
+   - Also, navigate to the "SDK Tools" tab, click the "Show Package Details" checkbox at the bottom right, then expand "Android SDK Build-Tools" and select 34.0.0 (this is needed for Bazel support).

    - Then, click "Apply" to download and install these two SDKs/Tools.
      - On this screen, note the **Android SDK Location**, which is set as the ANDROID_HOME variable in the Bazel setup step below.